ibm-cloud-docs/assistant/deploy-phone-flex.md

 1. On the welcome page, select Flex as the Twilio product for your new project.
 Fill out the questionnaire and then click **Get Started with Twilio**.

-    After your Flex project has been provisioned, return to the Twilio console at [https://www.twilio.com/console]{: external}.
+    After your Flex project has been provisioned, return to the [Twilio console](https://www.twilio.com/console){: external}.
 Make sure you have selected the correct project from the drop-down list.

 1. In the navigation menu, click the **All Products & Services** icon.